jolman009/literati-library/docs/GAMIFICATION_INTEGRATION.md

 ## License

-This gamification system is part of the Literati application.
+This gamification system is part of the ShelfQuest application.
 All rights reserved.